GRINGA-LETTERS FROM A.BROAD.

 One of the most exciting, up-and-coming new bands in San Francisco’s live scene is Gringa, a five-piece female band who recently, have been winning friends and influencing people with their unique, genre-melting sound.
 The basis for Gringa’s irresistible, hook-laden sound are the rhythms from the music of Brazil and the Americas.
 This includes Brazilian forro, maracatu and samba, which is combined with elements of funk, hip hop, jazz, Latin, pop, reggae and rock.
 Add to this scorching saxophone solos, tight harmonies and carefully, crafted arrangements, and the result is a potent and heady musical brew that once tasted, is never forgotten.

 No wonder; once Gringa get the party started, their genre-melting sound transports the audience to somewhere warm, tropical and exotic, as Gringa as they work their way through the set-list.
 It features a mixture of their own compositions which are interspersed with a few cover versions.
-Mostly, though, Gringa stick to their own songs, which are delivered in both English and Portuguese.
+Mostly, though, Gringa stick to their own songs, which are delivered in both English and Portuguese and with a certain panache.

 Gringa’s compositions range from thought-provoking to uplifting and inspirational.
 Other songs are playful, funny and sometimes sassy.
 Some songs touch on subjects like love and loss right through to social justice.
 This is something that is important to Gringa, who believe in internationalism and inclusiveness.
 They want their music to connect with people and unite them.
 Proof of this Gringa’s debut album Letters From A.Broad which was recently released by gringamusic.com.
 It’s an album that Gringa hope songs will dissolve cultural barriers and transcend the status quo.
 However, the release of Letters From A.Broad marks the next chapter in a story that began when Maya Finlay, Gringa’s founder and front-woman first fell in love with Brazil and its music.